stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 than the mechanised, urbanised coastal and southern areas where all my life had been spent;
 an unspoiled, ancestral New England without the foreigners and factory-smoke, billboards and concrete roads, of the sections which modernity has touched.
-There would be odd survivals of that continuous native life whose deep roots make it the one authentic outgrowth of the landscape&mdash;the continuous native life which keeps alive strange ancient memories, and fertilises the soil for shadowy, marvellous, and seldom-mentioned beliefs.
+There would be odd survivals of that continuous native life whose deep roots make it the one authentic outgrowth of the landscape--the continuous native life which keeps alive strange ancient memories, and fertilises the soil for shadowy, marvellous, and seldom-mentioned beliefs.